itsa/itsa.github.io/_docs/event-dom/dragdrop.md

 ---
 module: event-dom
 maintainer: Marco Asbreuk
-title: hover event
+title: drag and drop
-intro: "The hover-event is a single event.
-But it also notifies you when the hover has finished.
-You can inspect the Promise e.hover.then for this purpose."
+intro: "Frag and drop is done by a single event: <b>dragdrop</b>.
+The eventobject notifies you when the drag has finished.
+You can inspect the Promise e.drag.then for this purpose.
+You can also be notified on drag-move by setting a callback-function through: <b>e.setOnDrag(callbackFn)</b>.
+Draggable HtmlElements have the attribute: <b>draggable=\"true\"</b>"
 ---

 <style type="text/css">